 Graduation rates are frequently used to assess the degree to which institutions promote timely degree completion.
 However, numerous factors that frequently lie beyond institutional control strongly influence degree completion, such as the socioeconomic status and academic preparedness of students.
 The indicator presented here thus estimates institutional effectiveness as the difference between actual graduation rates and the rates that we would predict from several structural, demographic, and contextual factors.
 44 Values below -1 indicate limited institutional effectiveness, and values above 1 indicate a high or very high level of effectiveness.
-Figure 17 indicates that the institutional effectiveness of public two-year institutions in Nebraska is high, but public four-year institutions have a much more limited impact on timely degree completion.
+Figure 17 indicates that the institutional effectiveness of public two-year institutions in Ohio is moderate and that public four-year institutions are highly effective.